 An impact start-up is an innovative new business, in the early stages of growth.
 You fall into this category if you are a small nimble team that kickstarts change through innovative approaches and by disrupting the status quo.
 A start-up usually starts with an idea – big or small – and with the help of self or external funding you turn this idea into a small business ready to tackle big problems.

 The competition was launched in February 2021.
-Entries are collected from February until 31 May 2021.
-The awards ceremony will take place in September 2021.
+Entries collected from February until 31 May 2021.
+The awards ceremony took place on 28 September 2021.

 Please download the slide deck on this site for more details.
 If you still don’t find what you’re looking for reach out to firstname.lastname@example.org